jsuryahyd/food-cart-order-service/backend-challenge/README.md

 		# COUPON_FILE1_URL: https://orderfoodonline-files.s3.ap-southeast-2.amazonaws.com/couponbase1.gz
 		# COUPON_FILE2_URL: https://orderfoodonline-files.s3.ap-southeast-2.amazonaws.com/couponbase2.gz
 		# COUPON_FILE3_URL: https://orderfoodonline-files.s3.ap-southeast-2.amazonaws.com/couponbase3.gz
-		COUPON_FILE1_URL: http://host.docker.internal:2025/couponbase1.gz #host.docker.internal = host machine's localhost
+		COUPON_FILE1_URL: http://host.docker.internal:2025/couponbase1.gz # host.docker.internal = host machine's localhost
 		COUPON_FILE2_URL: http://host.docker.internal:2025/couponbase2.gz
 		COUPON_FILE3_URL: http://host.docker.internal:2025/couponbase3.gz
 		```
-	- This should let the `coupon_preprocessor` worker startup quickly.
+	- This should let the `coupon_preprocessor` worker startup quicker.
 	- The deployment has config in "development" mode.
 Database is cleared and seeded everytime the application is rebuilt.
 So, ProductIds change after re building the api service.

 ### System Requirements For Coupons Worker and Cache
-- Naive Approach:✖️
-	- Process 3 files in to 1 valid coupons file (worst case  ~200M = ~2GB), and load it to memory while processing. and store these items in to Redis.
-	- Worker Job may require at most a RAM size upto 14 GB.
-Docker Desktop might be needed to configure to allow for higher memory allocation.
-	- Worker Job Requires processing 3 * 1GB files(~100M).
-Based on coupon validity requirements, At most 200M coupon tokens might have to be loaded on to a golang map object. (map object = 70-80 bytes per coupon * 200 M = 14GB)
-- Optimized Approach:✔️
-	- Optimized approach uses a 2-tiered cache approach.
-A hot cache of 500K coupons (configurable) in to Redis (~50MB RAM).
-Remaining coupons on an indexed file, which allows for faster querying.
-	- The Pre-processing is still CPU Intensive.
-So, Higher memory and CPU allocation is added for the container in [docker-compose.yml](docker-compose.yml).
-However my local system still struggles with the actual files.
-Works fine with smaller coupon file sizes.
-	- Requires further profiling.
+With the Optimized approach the RAM requirement for the coupon processing is currently around 6-7GB of RAM combinedly used by the worker and Redis Counter cache instance.
+If using Docker with WSL on windows, we will have to increase the allowed memory limit using `.wslconfig` file. (easily searchable for details).

 ### Implementation Details